 As you can see, the Invisalign trays have their pros and cons as well.
 People won’t have to worry about sacrificing their diet, style or comfort with Invisalign but, at the same time, people need to remember to clean the trays, change them out on schedule and not lose them.

 There is an option for everyone and it is important to sit down with a trained oral health professional to discuss the choices on a case by case basis.
 At Modern Family Dental Care, we offer Invisalign treatment to our teen and adult patients who desire a straighter smile.
-If you have any questions about Invisalign, please schedule an appointment or call to receive a free consultation today!
+If you have any questions about Invisalign or any of our dental services, please schedule an appointment or call to receive a free consultation today!